philipov/python-plugins-demo/README.md

 Plugins are usually used when the dependency is an application and libraries that depend on it contribute extension code that may be used within the application.
 The `master` module implements a `Thing` class that downstream plugins can extend and register for use by the `master` application.

 It can also be exploited to structure user-created configuration profiles as python packages.
 The `master` application can take a parameter to select a plugin and use its attributes to supply configuration parameters.
 This approach can be convenient for straight-through processes where the configuration is only allowed to change between invocations of the command.
-Non-python configuration can be packaged in a plugin as well, using the python module to provide access to the installed path.
+Non-python configuration can be packaged in a plugin as well, using the python module to provide access to the installed path, and are suitable for configuration that can be reloaded during operation.

 ---
 install: